k5342/minecraft-status-check-http-api/README.md

-# tskserver-status-checker
+# minecraft-status-check-http-api
-tskserver is a Minecraft server (running with Spigot).
 This API can check your Minecraft server status using Minecraft protocol without any server plugins and provide server status HTTP API in JSON.

-This API is used in [mc.ksswre.net](mc.ksswre.net)
+This API is used in [mc.ksswre.net](mc.ksswre.net) and [its notification bot](https://github.com/k5342/tskserver-notification-bot)

 ## example